 Recent research has indicated that the total sea ice extent has declined over the last few decades, in both nearshore areas and in the amount of multi-year ice in the polar basin (Parkinson and Cavalieri 2002).
 As a result of potential effects from predicted ice conditions, USFWS found the polar bear to be threatened.
-On October 21, 2009, the USFWS proposed to designate critical habitat for the polar bear (USFWS 2009b).
-The area USFWS has proposed as critical habitat for polar bear covers 322,739 km2 (200,541 mi2) of U.S. land and water and is categorized into three types of habitat: sea ice habitat, terrestrial denning habitat, and barrier island habitat.
+On January 10, 2013, the U.S. District Court for the District of Alaska issued an order vacating and remanding to USFWS its December 7, 2010, Final Rule designating critical habitat for the polar bear.
+Therefore, at this time, there is no critical habitat designated for the polar bear.

 Life History: Polar bears exist in relatively small populations and have low reproductive rates, requiring a high rate of survival to maintain population levels.
-The average reproductive interval for a polar bear is 3-4 years, and a female may produce 8-10 cubs in her lifetime, of which only 50-60% will survive to adulthood (Amstrup 2003).
+The average reproductive interval for a polar bear is 3-4 years, and a female may produce 8

+-10 cubs in her lifetime, of which only 50 - 60% will survive to adulthood (Amstrup 2003).